 Finally, write down everything you think, John needs.
 Does he secretly wish he had something?
 What are his biggest fears?

-Now that you have a good understanding of your audience and yourself.
+Now that you understand your ideal podcast listener and yourself well.
 Think about the best way you’d like to spend your time every week or every fortnight recording a podcast.

 What conversations or topics would you enjoy talking about?
 Would John enjoy listening to them?
-Rather, would John be patiently waiting for your episodes every week?
+Even better, would John be patiently waiting for your episodes every week?

-One of the ways creativity happens is when you fuse different ideas together.
-In the activity so far, you tried to do exactly that.
-You tried to meaningfully fuse relevant ideas.
+One of the ways creativity happens is when you fuse or combine different ideas.
+In the activity so far, you tried to do precisely that.
+You tried to connect relevant ideas meaningfully.

 Now let’s add two more perspectives to the mix.

-You can spend the time in your audience’s’ ears in multiple meaningful ways.
-Of the many podcasts out there, below are the most common kinds of podcasts:
+You can spend the time inside your podcast listeners’ ears in multiple meaningful ways.
+Of the many podcasts out there, below are the most common podcast types I recommend:

 Now you can choose to go solo on a topic that John cares about.
 This is the Monologue style.
 There is no one else talking to you in these episodes.

-It could be a commentary about something you care, or a news style, a how-to style episode.
+It could be a commentary about something you care about, a news style, or a how-to style episode.
 If this fits your personality and that of your audience (John), you will find this a lot interesting.

 This is one of the most common kinds of podcasts.
 You typically have another person joining you on the show, to whom you ask questions.

-It’s can turn into a conversation, but largely it’s you who is steering the conversation with your style of inquiry.
+It can turn into a conversation, but essentially it’s you who is steering the conversation with your style of inquiry.

-There are many podcasts that have taken the storytelling approach.
-These podcasts have a lot of soundscaping and attempt to bring a story out in full or part, in every episode.
+Many podcasts have taken the storytelling approach.
+These podcasts have a lot of soundscaping and attempt to bring a story out in full or part in every episode.

-You are attempting to immerse the listener (John) through a story with highly descriptive talking accompanied by sound.
+You attempt to immerse the listener (John, in your case) through a story with highly descriptive talking accompanied by sound.

 Finally, it’s the freestyle conversation.
-This is just like the interview style, with the exception that the conversation takes place between the hosts.
+This is just like the interview style, except that the conversation takes place between the hosts.

 Are you still stuck?
 Let me try and add some inspiration.
-I reviewed the Top 50 iTunes Podcasts in Business to reveal the types of shows podcasters are doing.
-Here’s a list of the kinds of shows you will see in the Top 50 List on iTunes (United States):
+I reviewed the Top 50 podcasts on Apple Podcasts in Business to reveal the types of podcasts people are creating.
+Here’s a list of the kinds of shows you will see in the Top 50 List on Apple Podcasts (United States):

-These are 10 different kinds of podcasts you’ll see in the top 50 podcasts listed under business on iTunes.
-I’ve mentioned one show for each kind of podcast in brackets.
-Do visit iTunes and check some more podcasts to get more podcast ideas.
+These are 10 different kinds of podcasts you’ll see in the top 50 podcasts listed under business on Apple Podcasts.
+I’ve mentioned one show for each podcast type in brackets.
+Do visit Apple Podcasts and check some more podcasts to get more podcast ideas.

 Were you able to come up with a few ideas for your podcast?

 That’s awesome!
 I suggest you read my post on getting started with planning your podcast.
-In that post, I walk you through some of the most important aspects of your podcast including naming your podcast, schedule, length of each episode, tools, website, etc.
+In that post, I walk you through some of the most critical aspects of your podcast, including naming your podcast, schedule, length of each episode, tools, website, etc.

 If there is one thing I want you to remember from this article, it’s this – You are unique.
-Make sure your podcast reflects your uniqueness.
+Make sure your podcast topic reflects your uniqueness.
 That’s what will help your podcast stand out amongst an ocean of so many podcasts out there.
-Find your voice and I’m sure you’ll end up with your 1000 true fans!
-Good luck my friend!